 Law Enforcement Selection Inventory (LESI)

 The Law Enforcement Selection Inventory (LESI) is an eighty-item measure of cognitive ability designed specifically to select law enforcement personnel.
 LESI items test math, reading, logic, grammar, and vocabulary skills needed to pass the academy and perform such duties as writing reports, testifying in court, and investigating accidents and crime scenes.
-Forty Eight minutes will be allowed for this test and a score of forty-seven correct is needed to pass.
+Ninety minutes will be allowed for this test and a score of forty-eight correct is needed to pass.
 The use of calculators will not be allowed.
 The test is broken down into four sections: math, vocabulary, grammar, and logic.
 Should you fail either written exam, you must wait until the next testing process before you will be allowed to re-test.

 Law Enforcement Selection Inventory